Which city is cheaper, Lancaster or New Orleans?

 New Orleans gets a good bit of rain this time of year.
 In July, New Orleans usually receives more rain than Lancaster.
 New Orleans gets 5.9 inches (149 mm) of rain, while Lancaster receives 3.6 inches (91 mm) of rain each month for the summer.

 The autumn brings many poeple to New Orleans as well as Lancaster.
-The autumn months attract visitors to New Orleans because of the shopping scene and the music scene.
+The autumn months attract visitors to New Orleans because of the city's sights and attractions, the shopping scene, and the music scene.
+Also, the shopping scene and the natural beauty of the area are the main draw to Lancaster this time of year.

 New Orleans is much warmer than Lancaster in the autumn.
-The temperature in New Orleans is usually 69°F (21°C) in October, and Lancaster stays around 56°F (13°C).
+The daily temperature in New Orleans averages around 69°F (21°C) in October, and Lancaster fluctuates around 56°F (13°C).

 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the autumn, New Orleans often gets more sunshine than Lancaster.
 New Orleans gets 240 hours of sunny skies this time of year, while Lancaster receives 194 hours of full sun.